 [Staff Note: Some spaces which are shown on the plan as 17' deep are counted in the above calculation as standard spaces.
-This is addressed in the approval and conditions.
-Also, with the removal of two spaces which were within the 20-foot front yard setback, the parking is reduced to 216 spaces which meets minimum requirement].
+As shown, less than 65% of spaces meet the requirements for standard spaces.]

 17.60.140 Bicycle Parking.